-1. Core services for people in need of care and support are improved - we will:
+- 1. Core services for people in need of care and support are improved we will: - a.

-- a.
 Act as good corporate parents so that children and young people feel safe, healthy, and nurtured - b.
 Support all services in Edinburgh to support children's needs and deliver on 'the Promise' - c.
 Work with partners to make sure that children and vulnerable adults are safe and protected through consistent city-wide approaches - d.
 Ensure children have the best start to life through expanding the uptake of early years care and support - e.
-Ensure that the care needs of vulnerable adults in Edinburgh are met consistently and safely

-2. People can access fair work and the support they need to prevent and stay out of poverty - we will:
+Ensure that the care needs of vulnerable adults in Edinburgh are met consistently and safely - 2.
+People can access fair work and the support they need to prevent and stay out of poverty and homelessness- we will: - a.

-- a.
 Reform Money and Welfare Advice services to prevent crisis escalation, increase the number of citizens fully accessing benefits entitlements, and reduce the number of families experiencing problem debt - b.
-Design and roll out a new whole-family support model across the city, embedded in community settings to support early intervention and prevent poverty. - c.
-Deliver the Edinburgh Guarantee and our employability programmes, supporting more citizens into sustainable, fair work, and helping to tackle inwork poverty

-3. Edinburgh is a cleaner, better maintained city that we can all be proud of - we will:
+Design and roll out a new whole-family support model across the city, embedded in community settings to support early intervention and prevent poverty and homelessness. - c.
+Deliver the Edinburgh Guarantee and our employability programmes, supporting more citizens into sustainable, fair work, and helping to tackle in-work poverty - 3.
+Edinburgh is a cleaner, better maintained city that we can all be proud of we will: - a.

-- a.
 Deliver improvement in waste collection, recycling and cleansing service performance. - b.
 Ensure our parks and green space are safe, well maintained, and accessible to all, and - c.
-Deliver long-term sustainable investment in the city's roads and pavements
+Deliver long-term sustainable investment in the city's roads, paths, pavements, gullies, and street lighting.

-4. People can access public services locally and digitally in ways that meet their needs and expectations and contribute to a greener net zero city - we will:

-- a.
-Improve access to and co-location of services by embedding the 20-minute neighbourhood approach in all council building and public realm projects - b.
+- 4. People can access public services locally and digitally in ways that meet their needs and expectations and contribute to a greener net zero city we will: - a.
+Improve access to and co-location of services by embedding the 20minute neighbourhood approach in all council building and public realm projects - b.
 Review our library model to improve access to library and community services - c.
-Deliver Council led infrastructure investments, policies and strategies that enable Edinburgh's transition to a net zero city

-5. People have decent, energy efficient, climate proofed homes they can afford to live in - we will:

-- a.
-Increase supply of affordable housing in partnership with Registered Social Landlords and private developers. - b.
+Work with Edinburgh Leisure and other partners to ensure inclusive access is maintained to sport, fitness and leisure activity across the city - d.
+Deliver Council led infrastructure investments, policies and strategies that enable Edinburgh's transition to a net zero city - 5.
+People have decent, energy efficient, climate proofed homes they can afford to live in we will: - a.
+Increase supply of affordable housing with an ambition to reach 25,000 new affordable homes - b.
 Deliver efficient regulation of short term lets to increase access to housing - c.
 Deliver improvements to the council housing repairs service, increased tenant satisfaction, and improved operational efficiency. - d.
-Continue to invest in ensuring that all Council owned homes will be brought up to climate-ready and modern standards

-6. Attainment, achievement, and positive destinations are improved for all with a particular focus on those in poverty - we will:

-- a.
-Deliver inclusive education that supports children to develop a love of learning and go on to positive destinations - b.
+Continue to invest in ensuring that all Council owned homes will be brought up to climate-ready and modern standards so all our tenants have a warm, safe, and secure home - 6.
+Attainment, achievement, and positive destinations are improved for all with a particular focus on those in poverty we will: - a.
+Deliver inclusive, high quality education that supports children to develop a love of learning and go on to positive destinations - b.
 Deliver community based support that builds resilience - c.
 Invest in actions we know work to improve equity and reduce the cost of the school day - d.
-Develop a learning workforce that feel part of a team and are supported and challenged to continuously improve - e.
-Ensure that investment in our learning estate is targeted to areas of deprivation and areas of new demand due to city growth
+Develop a learning workforce that feel part of a team and are supported and challenged to continuously improve